Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 See it at Kohl's

-It isn't discounted by quite as much, but the plastic-bodied Nest Thermostat E costs less than the stainless steel Nest to begin with, and it's just as smart.
+The plastic-bodied Nest Thermostat E costs less than the stainless steel Nest to begin with, and it's just as smart.
+Target will offer it for $30 off on Black Friday, but the best deal we've seen comes from Dell, where you can score one for $70 off starting on Nov.
+21. That's the best price on this thermostat that I've ever seen.

 Save $70